Hurricane Erin stirs up strong winds and floods part of a NC highway as it slowly moves out to sea

 RODANTHE, N.C.
-(AP) — Hurricane Erin battered North Carolina’s Outer Banks with strong winds and waves that flooded part of the main highway and surged under beachfront homes as the monster-sized storm slowly began to move away from the East Coast on Thursday.
+(AP) — Hurricane Erin battered North Carolina’s Outer Banks with strong winds and waves that flooded part of the main highway, damaged a waterside motel and swirled under beachfront homes as the monster-sized storm slowly began to move away from the East Coast on Thursday.

-Forecasters predicted the storm would peak Thursday and said it will slowly weaken over the next few days while turning farther out to sea.
+Forecasters predict the storm will gradually weaken over the next few days while turning farther out to sea.

 Tropical storm conditions were in effect over parts of the Outer Banks and the coast of Virginia, the National Hurricane Center in Miami said.
 In Bermuda, residents and tourists were told to stay out of the water with rough seas expected through Friday.

 There was flooding along part of the North Carolina and mid-Atlantic coasts, the center said Thursday morning.
-Authorities predicted that the largest swells would whip up life-threatening rip currents from Florida to New England.
+Authorities warned that the largest swells would continue to whip up life-threatening rip currents from the Carolinas to New England.

 Big waves push water over roads

-As Erin's outer bands brushed the Outer Banks, waves broke through dunes on Hatteras Island and swamped the main route connecting the barrier islands and swirled under a handful of stilted homes perched above the beach.
-Parts of Highway 12 remained closed Thursday, and Ocracoke Island's connection to its ferry terminal was cut off.
+As Erin's outer bands brushed the Outer Banks, waves broke through dunes on Hatteras and Ocracoke Islands and swamped the main route connecting the barrier islands.
+Parts of Highway 12 remained closed Thursday, and Ocracoke's connection to its ferry terminal was cut off.

-Melinda Meadows, property manager at the Cape Hatteras Motel in Buxton, said a door was ripped off a townhouse and some walls were knocked out.
+Melinda Meadows, property manager at the Cape Hatteras Motel in Buxton, told WRAL-TV that a door was ripped off a townhouse and some walls were knocked out.

-Farther north, on Jennette’s Pier in Nags Head where sustained winds reached 45 mph (72 kph) early Thursday, dozens of people were out taking photos of the huge waves crashing into the structure amid the driving rain.
-One man was fishing.
+Farther north, on Jennette’s Pier in Nags Head, where sustained winds reached 45 mph (72 kph) early Thursday, dozens who rode out the storm were taking photos of the huge waves crashing into the structure amid the driving rain.

 “This is nature at her best,” David Alan Harvey of Nags Head said Thursday morning.
 “I love this.
 I love these storms.”